 Notify Emergency Response Services

-In accordance with OTM Book 7, prior to any temporary lane closures, the Contractor shall notify all emergency response services for the [Consultant to list local area municipalities], York Region and York Region Police.
+In accordance with OTM Book 7, prior to any temporary lane closures, the Contractor shall notify all emergency response services for the City of Vaughan, York Region and York Region Police.
 These services include but are not limited to, police, ambulance, and fire department services.

 Notify emergency services when the streets are again passable for emergency vehicles.